Housing and Safety

 My Sister’s Place is the domestic violence shelter in Athens.
 They have an Outreach Coordinator that is available to meet your needs in Athens, Hocking and Vinton counties.
 This outreach coordinator can provide help with safety planning.
 The location of the shelter is kept confidential for the safety of residents.
 You can find more information about My Sister’s Place services on their website.

 Ohio University Housing & Residence Life

 The Survivor Advocacy Program works closely with the Department of Housing & Residence Life when student survivors need assistance changing housing arrangements due to a traumatic incident(s).
 If this applies to you, do not hesitate to reach out to a SAP advocate for assistance in relocation.

 As you browse the internet on your computer or your phone, your browser's web history stores the websites you visit.
-Even though you can delete the history the sites you have visited, there are tools that be used to retrieve this information.
+Even though you can delete the history of the sites you have visited, there are tools that can be used to retrieve this information.
 Most browsers include a private browsing mode, which will not store information or track browsing history.
 It is recommended to use these modes as much as possible when browsing sensitive information that you do not want your abuser to know you are viewing.

 Quick Escape Button

 You will notice a banner along the bottom of each page on our website that states "Click to leave this website and quickly redirect to google".
 This button is designed so you can quickly escape our webpage if your abuser enters the room.
 If you are worried that someone may be monitoring your computer use, review the information below about computer safety.